TylerStilson/docs/v22.1/row-level-ttl.md

 XXX: ADD THESE TO KNOWN LIMITATIONS

 - You cannot use [foreign keys](foreign-key.html) to create references to or from a table that uses row-level TTL.
+- [`SELECT`](selection-queries.html) queries against tables with Row-Level TTL enabled do not filter out expired rows from the result set.
+This may be added in a future release.

 ## See also